-Jimmy Rogers, Vice President
+Jimmy Rogers, President

-Joe Underhill, Treasurer
+Joe Underhill, Vice President

 In the early years, the Board of Directors led by Lura D. Bell, struggled to fulfill their dreams of rehabilitating the badly deteriorated school and provide enriching educational programming.
 Public programs began in 1982, and have steadily developed into those enjoyed by thousands today.
 The rapid growth of the children's education program influenced the School Board's decision to place a teacher on site to coordinate the programs with mandated curriculums meeting Sunshine State Standards.
 Additionally, over the years, the program has adapted to meet the growing need for FCAT-based learning benchmarks.

 Gudrun Benson, Associate Director